 Note the key clause: “The Central Authority may require…”.

 They almost always do.
-With the exception of Israel, Italy, and the Netherlands, every Hague member that wasn’t once part of the British Commonwealth (and one that still is) will mandate a translation from English into its own language.
+With very few exceptions, every Hague member that wasn’t once part of the British Commonwealth will mandate a translation from English into its own language for service pursuant to Article 5.
 Switzerland and Belgium are even more picky, requiring translation into a particular tongue based on which city the defendant finds himself in.

 Best practice: eat the cost and do it anyway, because you will save your client a whole bunch of headache—not to mention money—as the case progresses.